You must vary the pace, otherwise three things will happen:

 4. Sentence style and formality

 If you are using a formal, strictly-grammatical style, accurately but self-consciously juggling your subordinate clauses and phrases, incorporating participles and absolutes like a descendant of Cicero, your pace will tend towards something slower and more considered than otherwise.
 However, do note that long, complex sentences do not suggest pace.
 While you can’t pepper a Woodhousian formality with the literary equivalent of a high five or Yo!
 Dude!, you will need to find a way to vary your pace by simplifying your complex sentences at the right moments.
+4. Taking a break

-After fast-paced sections, and after or before major climactic episodes, taking a break for a more gentle scene can improve your book in many ways:
+After fast-paced sections, and after or before major climactic episodes, taking a break for a more gentle scene can improve your book in many ways:• It allows the reader to reflect, to process better what has happened or is about to happen.

 • It gives you an opportunity to show your characters in a different, more enriching light.